Modeling the ferroelectric phase transition in barium titanate with DFT accuracy and converged sampling: Methods

-We used the regularized SCAN functional ($\text{r}^2\text{SCAN}$) of Ref. \cite{furness_accurate_2020} to construct the training set for the ML model in this work as this functional provides a good compromise between accuracy and computational cost and improves the numerical stability of the SCAN functional \cite{sun_strongly_2015}.
-For reference, one single-point calculation at the $\text{r}^2\text{SCAN}$ level for the aforementioned distorted rhombohedral ground state required 5940 s on a single node with 128 cpus and an HPE Cray supercomputing architecture.
-In contrast, the same calculation performed at the PBE0 level required 66313 s on 6 nodes, while the PBEsol only required 109 s on one single node with the same architecture.
+We used the regularized SCAN functional ($\text{r}^2\text{SCAN}$) of Ref. \cite{furness_accurate_2020} to construct the training set for the ML model in this work as this functional provides a good compromise between accuracy and computational cost \cite{sun_strongly_2015}.
+For reference, one single-point calculation at the PBEsol level, for the aforementioned distorted rhombohedral ground state, only required 109 s on a single HPE Cray node with 128 cpus.
+In contrast, the same calculation performed at the PBE0 level required 66313 s on 6 nodes.
+Using the $\text{r}^2\text{SCAN}$ functional required 5940 s per calculation on a single node -- considerably more demanding than a GGA calculation, but not as much as a hybrid functional.

-The results for the dipole rotation barriers in table \ref{table:dipole-rot} suggest that the $\text{r}^2\text{SCAN}$ functional may still underestimate the transition temperature.
-However, using this functional will provide insight into how the transition temperature is affected when the system has a higher dipole rotation barrier compared to the PBEsol reference.